kubeflow/website/content/en/docs/ibm/create-cluster.md

     ...
     ```

-From the above output save the ID in a variable `VPC_ID` as follows, so that we can use it later.
+   Save the ID in a variable `VPC_ID` as follows, so that we can use it later.

    `export VPC_ID=r006-hidden-68cc-4d40-xxxx-4319fa3fxxxx`

 4. Create or use an existing subnet:

-    a) List all the existing subnets:
+    a) To use an existing subnet:

     ```$ ibmcloud is subnets
     Listing subnets for generation 2 compute in all resource groups and region ...